xHammer419x/RPi-HomeLab/README.md

 - [HDMI Cable](https://www.amazon.com/AmazonBasics-High-Speed-HDMI-Cable-1-Pack/dp/B014I8SIJY/ref=zg_bs_g_202505011_d_sccl_3/144-2581314-6655903)

 ## OS Installation
-There are a variety of ways that you can go about installing the OS for a RPi (Raspberry Pi).
+There are a variety of ways that we can go about installing the OS for a RPi (Raspberry Pi).
 My recommendation is to utilize the RPi Imager provided by Raspberry Pi to format a micro SD card and perform the OS install.
 The imager can be installed and used on macOS, Windows, and Linux devices alike as well as supported RPi devices.

 ### Install with RPi Imager
 On a separate device, download the latest version of the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 If you are using a RPi device, run the following command: